Olabeloved/LITA_Capstone_Sales-Data/README.md

 - UnitPrice

 ## Tools Used
  1. Microsoft Excel: Removed and cleaned any inconsistencies in the data and handled missing values.
-Also created pivot tables to organize and summarize data
+Also created pivot tables to organize and summarize data.
+[Download Here](https://www.microsoft.com)
  2. SQL: Loaded the cleaned dataset into SQL Server, wrote, and validated queries to extract insights directly from the dataset.
+[Download Here](https://www.microsoft.com)
- 3. Power BI: Created interactive dashboards to showcase findings and visualizations
+ 3. Power BI: Created interactive dashboards to showcase findings and visualizations [Download Here](https://www.microsoft.com)

 ## Data Preparations and Cleaning
 - Data Quality Check: The data types of each column were changed to their respective data types